The Boxcar Children: Plot summary of the original novel

-The original Boxcar Children novel tells a story of four orphaned Alden children, Henry, Jessie, Violet, and Benny.
+The original Boxcar Children novel tells a story of four orphaned children: Henry, Jessie, Violet, and Benny Alden.
 Not wishing to live with their hard-hearted grandfather, whom they have never met because of his disapproval of their parents' marriage, the children strike out on their own following their parents' death.
-On a cold night, the children stop at a bakery to ask for food, where they are invited to stay for the night.
-However, when they overhear the baker and his wife are planning to keep the three older children as labor and send Benny to an orphanage, the children decide to escape and flee to the woods instead.
+On a warm night, the children stop at a bakery to ask for food, where they are invited to stay for the night.
+However, when they overhear the baker and his wife are planning to keep the three older children as laborers and send Benny to an orphanage, the children decide to escape and flee to the woods instead.

-There they sleep on some pine needles.
-But Jessie then sees it is about to rain, and frantically searches for some shelter.
+There, they sleep on some pine needles.
+Jessie then sees it is about to rain, and frantically searches for some shelter.
 At that point, she finds an abandoned boxcar and takes her siblings to it.
-They all renovate it into their new home.
-They find useful items such as kitchenware at the junkyard, use a stream for water, and collect blueberries for their meals.
+They all renovate it into their new home and find useful items such as kitchenware at the junkyard, use a stream for water, and collect blueberries for their meals.
 They also adopt a stray dog that they name Watch.
 Realizing they cannot live on water and blueberries, Henry walks to a nearby town called Silver City for work.
-There he meets a young doctor, Dr. Moore, who hires Henry for odd jobs, often paying him in spare food and clothing as well as money.
+He meets a young doctor, Dr. Moore, who hires Henry for odd jobs, often paying him in spare food and clothing as well as money.
 Suspecting that Henry is not telling the full truth about himself, Dr. Moore follows Henry home in secret and sees the children's living conditions.
 He decides that they are safe for now and that he should allow Henry to tell the truth when he feels comfortable.
-Mr. Moore gifts Henry a hammer and Henry also takes a few nails from the doctor.
+Dr. Moore gifts Henry a hammer and Henry also takes a few nails from the doctor.
 With the tools, he and his siblings create a swimming pool and a dam in the stream.
 Henry also makes a cart for Benny.

-Once, while Henry was working at Dr. Moore's house, Dr. Moore invites Henry to see the Field Day competition.
-He does not tell Henry that it is conducted by James Henry Alden, who is in fact the grandfather of the boxcar children.
-There, Henry gets to know about a Free-for-all race.
-Just for enjoyment, he also takes part in it.
-But then, Henry starts to run in his fastest pace and wins the race.
-He is awarded a silver cup and 25 dollars by James Henry Alden, his grandfather.
-But neither of them know that they are a family.
-Once Henry returns back to his boxcar, his siblings are very glad for him.
+While Henry is working at Dr. Moore's house, Dr. Moore invites Henry to see the Field Day competition.
+He does not tell Henry that it is conducted by James Henry Alden, the grandfather of the boxcar children.
+There, Henry hears about a free-for-all race and takes part.
+Running at his fastest pace, Henry wins the race.
+He is awarded a silver cup and 25 dollars by James Henry Alden, his grandfather, neither of them recognizing that they are family.
+Once Henry returns to his boxcar, his siblings are very glad for him.